• Skip to main content

 Getting to St. Kitts – do I need an ESTA?

-It was during a P&O Caribbean cruise where I had the opportunity to try this delicious food.
+It was during a P&O Caribbean cruise that I had the opportunity to try this delicious food.
 Some cruise operators fly you straight into the Caribbean, so British passport holders don’t have to worry about applying for any visas.
-Still, sometimes you have to board your cruise ship in Miami, Florida (as I’ve also done in the past).
+Still, sometimes you have to board your cruise ship in Miami, Florida (as I’ve done before).

 In this case, an ESTA is needed.